topkecleon/telegram-bot-bash/README.md

 3. Type whatever name you want for your bot.

 4. @botfather replies with `Good.
 Now let's choose a username for your bot.
-It must end in `bot`.
+It must end in bot.
 Like this, for example: TetrisBot or tetris_bot.`

 5. Type whatever username you want for your bot, minimum 5 characters,